kennytilton/mxtodomvc/README.md

 Because it is captured transaparently, we think only about our applications while coding.
 Because we build applications from small, declarative formulas, even the largest application decomposes naturally into manageable chunks.

 Because this formulaic authoring extends to model and not just view, we enjoy this automaticity more broadly.
 And because, with sufficent "glue" code, external libraries can be brought under the dataflow umbrella, entire applications can be animated.

-#### really?
-Can we really program this way?
-This 80KLOC [Algebra](https://tiltonsalgebra.com/#) Common Lisp app consists of about twelve hundred `A`s and `B`s, and extends into a Postgres database.
-Everything runs under matrix control.
-It lifts Qooxdoo JS, MathJax, Postgres and more.
-The average number of dependencies for one value is a little more than one, and the deepest dependency chain is about a dozen.
-On complex dispays of many math problems, a little over a thousand values are dependent on other values.

-This is the story of another 80KLOC Matrix app, a [clinical drug trial management system](http://smuglispweeny.blogspot.com/2008/03/my-biggest-lisp-project.html) with dataflow even more deeply extended to a persistent Lisp object system (CLOS) database.

 #### Postscript: on mutation
 Clojurians understand well the danger of mutation.
 Via the `re-frame` doc we have: